-For the best performance, you must set LEV-EL (MIN/MAX) on the left and right sides of the amplifier to adjust the level of the audio signals that enter the amplifier.
+For the best performance, you must set LEV-EL (MIN/MAX) on the amplifier to adjust the level of the audio signals that enter the amplifier.

-1. Use a screwdriver to turn LEVEL (MIN/ MAX) on the left and right sides of the amplifier fully counterclockwise to MIN.
+Use a screwdriver to turn LEVEL (MIN/ MAX) fully counterclockwise to MIN.

-- 2. Turn the auto sound system's volume control to about one-third of its full range. - 3.
-On the left and right sides of the amplifier, adjust LEVEL (MIN/MAX) to a comfortable listening level. - 4.
+- Turn up the auto sound system's volume control to about one-third of its full range. - Adjust LEVEL (MIN/MAX) to a comfortable listening level.

 Turn up the auto sound system's volume control until the sound begins to distort.
 Then immediately turn the volume down to a point just before where the distortion began.